-- Walk amid the Inca Salineras' beautiful honeycomb of pools
+- Walk amid the Inca salineras' (salt pans) beautiful honeycomb of pools

 - Machu Picchu: the incredible "Lost City of the Incas"

-- Exclusive Peruvian cuisine cooking class with Sol y Luna's chef
+- Exclusive Peruvian cuisine cooking demonstration by Sol y Luna's chef

 Machu Picchu has a gravitational pull.
 So strong that Inca culture still influences people today.
 Some still practice the 600-year-old pottery techniques.
 Others, like you, are influenced from thousands of miles away.
 It urges you to hike the hills of Cusco at 11,000 feet above sea level, investigate the ruins of Sacsayhuamán, "Stonehenge of the Andes," make friends with the local schoolchildren who live in hidden weaving communities in undiscovered valleys, stand above it all at the summit of Montaña Machu Picchu and testify to the resilience of humanity.
 Theirs and yours.